camunda-community-hub/zeebe-message-correlation/README.md

  If you need a boundary message event correlated on a value that is modified somewhere in your process, then put the boundary message event in a subprocess after the task that sets the variable.
 The message subscription for the boundary message event will be opened when the token enters the subprocess, with the current variable value.

  ![](img/like-this.png)

+## Summary

+Message Correlation is a powerful feature in Zeebe.
+Knowing how messages are correlated, and how and when the message subscription is created is important to design systems that perform as expected.

+And Simple Monitor is a useful tool for inspecting the behavior of a Zeebe system to figure out what is happening during development.